chengivan2/clickly/README.md

    ```

 3. **Set Up Environment Variables**:
-   Create a `.env` file in the root directory and add your configuration settings.
+   Create a `.env` file in the root directory and add your Supabase configuration settings.

 4. **Run the Application**:
    ```bash